Unilever warns on profit amid pressure

 Consumer goods companies are grappling with a surge in raw material, energy, transport and labour prices.
 Unilever is particularly exposed because of its reliance on emerging markets and food, where inflation is especially high.

-The maker of Dove soap and Ben and Jerry’s ice cream has recently lagged sales and profitability at rivals such as Procter & Gamble and Nestle, raising questions among some investors when it made a surprise £50bn bid for GlaxoSmithKline’s consumer health arm last month.
+The maker of Dove soap, Hellmann’s mayonnaise and Sunsilk shampoo has recently lagged behind sales and profitability at rivals such as Procter & Gamble and Nestlé, raising questions among some investors when it made a surprise £50bn bid for GlaxoSmithKline’s consumer health arm last month.

-Unilever said on Thursday it had listened to those concerns and ruled out major deals, but sparked fresh anxiety by forecasting a big fall in profitability this year.
+Unilever said on Thursday it had listened to those concerns and ruled out major deals, but sparked fresh anxiety by forecasting a big fall in profitability in 2022.

 While predicting strong growth in sales as it raises prices, the company flagged a drop in underlying operating margin of 140-240 basis points, after a 10 basis point fall in 2021.